Henri93/Henri93.github.io/index.md

 hit `enter` after

-Verify you are in the correct folder using
+Verify you are in the correct folder using:

 ```bash
 ls
 ```

-hit `enter` after:
+and hitting `enter` after.

-And you should see Hub.py
+You should see Hub.py.

 Now to run the file type: